GoogleCloudPlatform/community/tutorials/bigtable-oc/index.md

 New Google Cloud users might be eligible for a [free trial](https://cloud.google.com/free/).

-We recommend that you deploy this tutorial into an ephemeral project, which can then be deleted once you’re done.
+We recommend that you deploy this tutorial into an ephemeral project, which can then be deleted after you’re done.

 ## Before you begin